|

 truly secure it.
 It appeared that there was a brick support at the heart

-where the base sat on moist rock.
+where the base sat on the moist rock.

 Looking back on it, this was a very big

-leap for a newbie.
+leap for a newbie like me.

 The implications were potentially large, because I was about to modify